Sanskrit compound: Aluk-tatpuruṣa

 In an aluk-tatpuruṣa compound, in contrast to the standard pattern of being in stem form, the first element takes a case form as if in a sentence:

 Dvandva (co-ordinative)

 These consist of two or more noun stems connected with "and" (copulative or co-ordinative).
 There are mainly three kinds of dvandva pair constructions in Sanskrit:

 Itaretara-dvandva

 The result of itaretara-dvandva is an enumerative word, the meaning of which refers to all its constituent members.
 The resultant compound word is in the dual or plural number and takes the gender of the final member in the compound construction.
 Examples:

 Samāhāra-dvandva

 Words may be organised in a compound to form a metonym, and sometimes the words may comprise all the constituent parts of the whole.
 The resultant bears a collective sense and is always singular and neutral.

 Ekaśeṣa-dvandva

-According to some grammarians, there is a third kind of dvandva, called ekaśeṣa-dvandva, where only one stem remains in the compound of multiple words.
+Some Sanskrit grammarians identify a third kind of dvandva which they call ekaśeṣa-dvandva, where only one stem remains in what is viewed as the compound of multiple words.